 The 1940s House is laid out like a real home with a outside toilet, bedroom, lounge, kitchen and air raid shelter to look at.
 You cannot enter the rooms but you can peek through the windows and see what is inside.
 There is a sound effect of an air raid taking place and some speeches and songs.
-You can even try on some wartime clothes.
 When you leave the 1940s house you will be in Hangar 2.

 From here you can look over Hangar 2 and learn about Second World War Gliders.
-There are some films running and mannequins in this hanger.
+There are some films running and mannequins in this hangar.